Introduction developing sustainable and resilient agrifood value chains in conflict-affected contexts

 Conclusion

-Therefore, it is a challenging but essential to create resilient and sustainable agrifood value chains in conflict-prone and conflict-affected environments.
+Therefore, it is a challenging but essential task to create resilient and sustainable agrifood value chains in conflict-prone and conflict-affected environments.
 Even in the most difficult situations, it is feasible to turn these value chains into centers of economic growth.
 Thus FAO, with this report, aims to encourage sustainable development in conflict-affected communities by inspiring policymakers, practitioners, and researchers and guiding them in the process.

 References

 FAO.
 2023.
 Developing sustainable and resilient agrifood value chains in conflict-prone and conflict-affected contexts.
-Practitioner guidelines for selection, analysis and design.
+Practitioner for selection, analysis and design.
 Cairo. https://doi.org/10.4060/cc6662en

 TwitterFacebookLinkedInPin It